Complaints Handling Procedure

 What Will Happen Next?

-1. We will send you a letter acknowledging your complaint within 2 working days of our receiving your letter.
+1. We will contact you to acknowledge your complaint within 2 working days of receiving your letter.
 We will also let you know the name of the person who will be dealing with your complaint.
 We will record your complaint in our central register when we acknowledge it.

 2. The person investigating your complaint will normally ask the member of staff who acted for you to respond to her about your complaint within a further 5 working days.
-She will then examine their response and the information in your file.
-If necessary she may also speak to that member of staff.
+They will then examine their response and the information in your file.
+If necessary they may also speak to that member of staff.

 3. We will either write to you with a formal response to your complaint or invite you to a meeting to discuss it.
 We will do this within 5 working days of completing our investigation.
 We will then write to you to confirm what took place and any solutions that have been agreed.